-On December 11, 2015, the Court issued a twenty-eight-page order excluding the testimony of Dr. Murphy in the Hempstead case.
-(CMO 55, Dkt.
-No. 1283).
-On May 11, 2016, the Court issued CMO 76, excluding the testimony of Dr. Handshoe in both this case and the Hempstead case.
-Dr. Handshoe, the only specific causation expert in this case, testified that the best estimate of the relative risk ratio for diabetes associated with statin use is 1.25.
+On May 11, 2016, the Court issued CMO 76, excluding the testimony of Dr. Handshoe in both this case and the Daniels case.
+Dr. Handshoe testified that the best estimate of the relative risk ratio for diabetes associated with statin use was 1.25.
 (Dkt.
 No. 1004-6 at 238-39).
-Using this estimate of relative risk, 80% of the people who take Lipitor and develop diabetes would have done so in the absence of Lipitor, whereas 20% of the people who take Lipitor and to Dr. Handshoe's methodology for concluding that Plaintiffs Daniels and Hempstead were in the 20% that developed diabetes due to Lipitor, rather than the 80% that would have done so regardless.
+Using this estimate of relative risk, 80% of the people who take Lipitor and develop diabetes would have done so in the absence of Lipitor, whereas 20% of the people who take Lipitor and develop diabetes did so only because they took Lipitor.
+Thus, the Court turned to Dr. Handshoe's methodology for concluding that Plaintiffs Daniels and Hempstead were in the 20% that developed diabetes due to Lipitor, rather than the 80% that would have done so regardless.
 (Dkt.
 No. 1517 at 7-8).
 Interestingly, Dr. Handshoe testified that if he walked into a room of 100 patients with diabetes, he could not pick out which ones would have "statin induced diabetes" as opposed to "non-statin induced diabetes."
 (Dkt.
 No. 1004-6 at 163).
 He testified he could not do this with ten people or with two people.
 (Id.).
 Thus, the Court was curious how he accomplished it in the cases of Ms. Daniels and Ms. Hempstead.